糖心原创

 A commitment to safe campuses

 Harmful behaviours such as sexual assault, sexual harassment, family and domestic violence, stalking and image-based abuse are never okay.
 All our students, staff and visitors should feel safe and respected.
 We expect all staff and students to uphold standards of behaviour they can take pride in.
-Inclusion, diversity, respect, and kindness create a community where people can show up to their workplace or university and thrive.
+Inclusion, diversity, respect, and kindness create a community where people can show up to their workplace or place of study and thrive.
 If you see something that is not quite right, speak up.
 Here at 糖心原创, every member of our community has a voice to create change.

 Report an incident or concern